 Introduction to JSON in Java

-The format for data exchange which is light weighted, based on text, independent of language and is easily read and written by both humans and machines is JavaScript Object Notation, also called as JSON in Java.
-Which represents two types of structures called objects and arrays where object is a collection of none or more than zero name and value pairs and is an unordered collection and an ordered sequence of none or more than zero values is an array and the possible values can be numbers, strings, Booleans, null, objects and arrays.
+The format for data exchange, which is lightweight, based on text, independent of language, and easily read and written by both humans and machines, is JavaScript Object Notation, also called JSON in Java.
+This represents two types of structures called objects and arrays where an object is a collection of none or more than zero name and value pairs and is an unordered collection, and an ordered sequence of none or more than zero values is an array.
+The possible values can be numbers, strings, Booleans, null, objects, and arrays.

 - Consider the below example for representing an object in JSON to describe a person.

-- First name and last name takes the values of string in the object, age takes the value of numbers in the object, address takes the values of stings and numbers to represents the address of the person in the object, the phone number takes the value of arrays in the object.
+- First name and last name takes the values of string in the object; age takes the value of numbers in the object; address takes the values of stings and numbers to represent the address of the person in the object; the phone number takes the value of arrays in the object.

 Code: